-Peer mediators, Safe School personnel, the sheriff, community liaison, and mental health therapist work in close collaboration with teaching staff and parents as an early intervention strategy in minimizing poor behavior patterns.
+Peer mediators, Safe School personnel, the sheriff, and school psychologist work in close collaboration with teaching staff and parents as an early intervention strategy in minimizing poor behavior patterns.
 A Districtwide Safe School campaign encourages students to notify school or District personnel of any instances of bullying, harassment, discrimination, vandalism, drug abuse, and other destructive behaviors.
-Students and parents may submit anonymous letters/notifications through the District's home page at www.central.k12. ca.us.
+Students and parents may submit anonymous letters/notifications through the District's home page at www.central.k12.ca.us.